19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Mythril Spells/Level 3/Erupting Earth.md

 | Range    | Self, AOE                                           |
 | Domains  | [Earth](../../../Spell%20Domains/Earth.md)          |

 You sunder the ground itself, cause stones to erupt from the ground in a 30 foot radius of you.

-All creatures other than you in the area take 3d12 [Bludgeoning](../../../../Damage%20Types/Bludgeoning.md) damage.
+All creatures other than you in the area take 3d12 [Mundane Damage](../../../../Damage%20Types/Mundane%20Damage.md).

 This moving through the affected area becomes [Difficult Movement](../../../../Game%20Procedures/Movement.md#Difficult%20Movement) permanently.
 - Or until somebody spends a full day of labor clearing the rubble.